 “Sheelas display all the characteristics of women most feared, reviled and rejected by society because they portray characteristics that make a woman independent, strong and powerful.
 Physical beauty and sexual allure are insignificant when a woman is giving birth, expressing her wildness, her fearlessness, or dealing with death.
 She does not think of beauty – the issues are much too profound….
 There is a deep need for a return to the feminine – a symbol of the ultimate power of creativity to balance that of destruction – to teach respect to the arrogant and give hope to the downtrodden.
 Sheela is a symbol of that much-needed feminine deity—the powerful Dark goddess of transformation and renewal.”
 31

 From the Ballyvourney Monastic Site, where (to some) the visage of an ancient pagan goddess of fertility and sovereignty peers down upon devout Christians celebrating a sixth-century holy woman, it is a four-hour drive across Ireland to the Co.
-Meath townland of Balgeeth, close to the Fourknocks Passage Tomb.
+Meath townland of Balgeeth, close to the Fourknocks Passage Tomb and to the Hill of Tara, where another Sheela may be found.
 At a farmhouse there in 1981, a old masonry gate pillar was being reconstructed in order to widen the driveway.
 Among the filling stones inside the dismantled wall was one obviously placed there to conceal it from view: a previously unknown sheela-na-gig.32 The 54-cm (21-in) tall exhibitionist figure is now proudly displayed on a courtyard wall (see photo above left).
 The young couple now living there maintain the stone, the farmwife wiping it down from time to time to allow its details to be seen.
 Not long after moving to the farm, although there was no record of multiple births in her family, she became pregnant with triplets.
 When we visited the site in 2010, the three youngsters, then about ten years old, eagerly assisted in our photography.
 Their mother, reluctant to chance another trio of infants, kept her distance.

 “We look up at her